LS-GFX1-1516/Triangles/README.md

 # Triangles
 Two triangles with OpenGL

-Base code for Compupter Graphics Course - La Salle BCN 2015/16
+Base code for Computer Graphics Course - La Salle BCN 2015/16

 It draws two triangles with color set per vertex.
 It uses Vertex Buffer Objects and a Vertex Array Object.